arista-cam/avd-helper/README.md

 ContainerLab requires elevated privileges so you will need to run the script with sudo.
 `sudo Python3 avd-helper.py` should get you started.

 On first run, the script will prompt for your CVP credentials.
-It will store these credentials in a .cvpcreds file and it will then use this file for CVP info for every subsequent run.
+It will store these credentials in a .cvpcreds file and it will then use this file for CVP info for every subsequent run.<br />
-If you need to change your CVP details, simple use the 'Change CVP Credentials' menu option.
+If you need to change your CVP details, simple use the 'Change CVP Credentials' menu option.<br />
-The 'Deploy Lab' menu option will deploy the lab, register the devices with CVP, provision the devices in CVP, and run the Ansible Build and Deploy playbooks.
+The 'Deploy Lab' menu option will deploy the lab, register the devices with CVP, provision the devices in CVP, and run the Ansible Build and Deploy playbooks.<br />
-The 'Cleanup Lab' menu option will destroy the lab, decommission the devices from CVP, and remove all configlets and containers from CVP.
+The 'Cleanup Lab' menu option will destroy the lab, decommission the devices from CVP, and remove all configlets and containers from CVP. <br />
 The 'Show Ansible Build Log' and 'Show Ansible Deploy Log' menu options will show the output from the 'ansible-playbook' as it doesnt print to the console during deployment.